bhj/KaraokeEternal/docs/content/docs/index.md

 Tap an artist to reveal their songs, then tap the song title to add it to the queue, or tap its star to favorite it.

 Admins can reveal additional options for each song, such as Get Info, by swiping left on the song.
 As an admin you may see songs with an italicized number at the end, like *(2)*.
 That means there are two versions (media files) of the same song.
-The version in the folder highest in the [Media Folders](#preferences-admin-only) list will be queued by default (see Media Folders in [Preferences](#preferences-admin-only)).
+The version in the folder highest in the [Media Folders](#preferences-admin-only) list will be queued unless another version of the song has been set as preferred.

 ### Queue